NicolasBernaerts/debian-scripts/heatzy/README.md

 **Heatzy <-> MQTT gateway**

-A simple script allows you to manage your Heatzy pilot devices thru a simple MQTT broker.
+<i>heatzy-mqtt-gateway</i> is simple script that acts as a gateway service between Heatzy servers and a simple MQTT broker.

+Your Heatzy pilot devices are becoming a simple MQTT controlled IOT.

 This opens lots of possibilities with most domotic solutions.